 Do I Have a Farxiga Lawsuit?

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Farxiga lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Farxiga lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Again, if you or a loved one was injured by the side effects of Farxiga (generic: dapagliflozin), you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and we can help.